|

 Coffee & Snack / Speakers corner - meet the speakers |

-Focus Session: AI in phenotyping |
+Focus Session: AI for phenotyping |

 |